Fleeces entered for competition will be judged starting at 9:00 AM on Saturday. This year, we will also accept fleeces for sale that are non-judged.

 4) All fleeces will be unrolled and laid out for evaluation.
 Fleeces will be judged by a qualified judge.
 Fleeces will be placed according to the “Danish System”.
 The Top Fifteen Blue Ribbon entries chosen by the judge will be placed for silent auction.

-6) Each consignor will be asked to establish a price per pound or ounce for each lot entered.
-Fleeces and other animal fibers will be weighed for official sale weight by the Sale Committee.
+6) Each consignor will be asked to establish a price for the fleece.
+Fleeces and other animal fibers will be weighed by the consignor.
+Scales will be available.
 No price changes will be allowed during the Sale.

 7) Fleeces or animal fibers which contain excessive dirt, unscourable paint brands, plastic twine, excessive dung, foreign matter, parasites or stain will be excused from the show at the discretion of the judge.
 The judge welcomes discussion and the opportunity to converse with the producer.
 All fleeces will be shown in the grease.
 Excused fleeces will be removed to storage and may be picked up prior to the start of the sale, Saturday.
 Entry fees will be forfeited on rejected fleeces.
 No sale of excused fleeces will be allowed.